Small Drinking Water Systems

 These types of SDWS are regulated by Regulation 319/08 under the Health Protection and Promotion Act.
 This regulation is administered locally by Peterborough Public Health.

-Other types of drinking water systems such as large municipal facilities, year-round trailer parks, schools, day cares and seniors residences are regulated under the Safe Drinking Water Act.
-Contact the Ministry of the Environment for more information on this legislation.
+Other types of drinking water systems such as large municipal systems, year-round trailer parks, schools, day cares and seniors residences are regulated under the Safe Drinking Water Act.
+Contact the Ministry of the Environment, Conservation and Parks for more information on this legislation.

 If you have any questions about SDWS and Regulation 319/08 please contact Peterborough Public Health.